 Publishing For The Community

-As a Society publisher, we are not for profit and everything we offer our community happens thanks to the revenue generated by publishing.
-When you submit your manuscript to one of our titles, you are supporting your entire community.
+As a Society publisher, we are not-for-profit and everything we offer our community happens thanks to the revenue generated by publishing in our journals portfolio.
+When you submit your manuscript to one of our journals, you are supporting your entire community.